metelkin/LEDStrip.jl/README.md

 ## Installation

 1. You need Raspberry Pi with the default OS installed.
-    I tested on Raspberry Pi 4 (Raspberry Pi OS 32bit) but is should be working with other Raspberry versions and OS.
+    I tested on Raspberry Pi 4 (Raspberry Pi OS 32bit) but it should be working with other Raspberry versions and OS.
 1. SPI protocol should be turn on, see OS settings.
-1. In other tutorials is also recommended to set frequency in the file `/boot/config.txt` as follows
+1. In other tutorials it is also recommended to set frequency in the file `/boot/config.txt` as follows
     ```txt
     core_freq=500
     core_freq_min=500